Flexible Moral Hazard Problems with Adverse Selection: Introduction

-We next turn our attention to scenarios where the effort function is convex.
-It corresponds to that the agent's cost of choosing an output distribution increases with its risk.
-In this case, the principal prefers to induce the agent to choose point mass distributions.
-We establish that in such settings, the optimal menu will feature contracts with equal powers if and only if in the pure moral hazard problem, the optimal low-type contract has weakly lower power than the optimal high-type contract (Theorem \ref{EF-th1}).
+We next consider the case where the effort function is convex.
+In this setting, the agent's cost of choosing an output distribution rises with its risk.
+We show that the optimal menu features contracts with equal powers if and only if, in the corresponding pure moral hazard problems, the optimal low-type contract has weakly lower power than the optimal high-type contract (Theorem \ref{EF-th1}).
 Moreover, this condition is both sufficient and necessary for when the optimum of the principal's problem can be reached by providing a single full-range contract.
-We also investigate distortions in aggregate efforts and welfare outcomes at optimal menus to the principal's problem with adverse selection, compared to those of the pure moral hazard and first-best solutions (Proposition \ref{EF-pp1}).
+Furthermore, we examine distortions in aggregate efforts and welfare outcomes at optimal menus under adverse selection, relative to the pure moral hazard and first-best benchmarks (Proposition \ref{EF-pp1}).

-We further demonstrate that, with any general effort function, providing a menu consisting of a single full-range contract is optimal if providing this contract is also optimal to the principal's problem where the effort function is replaced with its lower convex envelope (Theorem \ref{OSC-th1}).
-This finding implies that the condition in Theorem \ref{EF-th1} is also sufficient when the optimum of the principal's problem can be reached by a single full-range contract.
-We interpret the optimality of a single full-range contract as indicating that there is no need for the principal to differentiate between the agents, nor is there a necessity to exclude any output levels from the contract ranges.
+We further demonstrate that, with any general effort function, providing a menu consisting of a single full-range contract is optimal if providing this contract is also optimal in the principal's problem where the effort function is replaced by its lower convex envelope (Theorem \ref{OSC-th1}).
+This finding implies that the condition in Theorem \ref{EF-th1} is also sufficient for the optimum of the principal's problem to be reached by a single full-range contract.